Fast start sees Porto stun Juventus 2-1 in Champions League - WHIZ News

 Federico Chiesa scored what could prove to be a vital away goal for Juventus in the 82nd minute.

+“Our approach changed after a minute, because when you concede like that after a minute you lose confidence,” Juventus coach Andrea Pirlo said.
+“The lads let their heads drop a but and they (Porto) could play the match they wanted, closing themselves up and counterattacking.

+“Luckily we managed to get back on track for the return match with Chiesa’s goal.
+We shouldn’t have played this type of match and it’s a pity, we could have done better.
+We had prepared a different game.”

-Juventus forward Cristiano Ronaldo was kept quiet on his return to his homeland as the visitors struggled to make an impact.
+Juventus forward Cristiano Ronaldo was kept quiet on his return to his homeland as the visitors struggled to make an impact, although the Portugal international did have a penalty appeal waved away in the final seconds of stoppage time.

 The second leg will be on March 9 in Turin.